Endrylrm/data_structures/readme.md

 # Dynamic Size Stack

-The implementation of the Dynamic Size Stack, using a Linked List, the Top Node Points to the last pushed node, where the last in is the first out (LIFO).
+The implementation of the Dynamic Size Stack, using a Singly Linked List, the Top Node Points to the last pushed node, where the last in is the first out (LIFO).
 Currently the implementation supports the following:

 - Pushing new node at top position of the stack O(1).